omenafarmari/omenafarmari/README.md

-- 👋 Hi, I’m @omenafarmari and I am working as a Project Manager at the City of Helsinki
+- 👋 Hi, I’m @omenafarmari and I am working as a Project Manager/UI-Designer at the City of Helsinki
 - 📍 Helsinki, Finland
 - 👀 I’m interested in Project Management and UI/UX-design
-- 🌱 I’m currently learning React.js and UI/UX-design
+- 🌱 I’m currently learning React.js and MongoDB
--